apaanastasia93/projects/README.md

+# Projects repository

+### Overall description
+The repository contains projects with different problems I worked on such as: Classification; Regression and Time Series.

-### Projects
+### Projects:
-In this repository you will find the main problems I worked on: classification, regression problems and time series.